 Professor Kristien Verheyen - Head of Graduate School and Senior Lecturer in Clinical Epidemiology - Provides academic leadership for postgraduate research education at the RVC and works to enhance the provision of post graduate training at the RVC.
 She participates in the recruitment of postgraduate research degree students as well as monitoring student progression and completion.
 She liaises closely with the Vice Principal for Research and Innovation and the Head of Postgraduate Administration on strategies to enhance the provision of postgraduate training at the college.

-Dr Shivanthi Manickasingham – Head of Postgraduate Administration Provides the administrative lead for the recruitment, admission, progress and examination of research students, professional doctorateand clinical training scholars.
-She also oversees the development of the research skills training programme and works on the development and maintenance of all postgraduate regulations and processes.
+Lisa Matamala-Shaw and Carole Tilsley Head of Postgraduate Student Administration -Provides the administrative lead for the enrolment, progress and examination of research students, professional doctorate and clinical training scholars.
+They also oversee the development of the research skills training programme and work on the development and maintenance of all postgraduate regulations and processes.

-If you are either a prospective or current research student (PhD, MRes or Prod Doc) or Clinical Training Scholars you may find these regulations and codes of practice useful.
+If you are either a prospective or current research student (PhD, MRes or Prod Doc) or a Clinical Training Intern/Resident you may find these regulations and codes of practice useful.

-If you are a current research student or Clinical Training Scholar you can also access this information via Learn
+If you are a current research student or a Clinical Training intern/Resident you can also access this information via Learn.

 Useful guidance for current and prospective doctoral students